liip/LiipSearchBundle/README.md

 LiipSearchBundle
 ================

-This bundle provides a wrapper around search engines and a controller with twig templates to render search forms and results.
+This bundle provides a uniform interface for full text search with various search engines and a controller with twig templates to render search forms and results.

 Introduction
 ------------